ckan/ckanext-issues/README.md

 ### Activation

 By default, issues are enabled for all datasets.
-If you waish to restrict issues to specific datasets you can use the config option
+If you wish to restrict issues to specific datasets you can use the config option

     ckanext.issues.enabled_for_dataset = mydataset1 mydataset2 ...